theblitlabs/parity-runner/README.md

 # Parity Runner

 Parity Runner is a compute execution node for the PLGenesis decentralized AI and compute network.
-Runners execute tasks, run LLM inference, and earn token rewards for their computational contributions.
-This component includes built-in support for Docker containers, shell commands, and Large Language Model inference via Ollama.
+Runners execute tasks, run LLM inference, perform federated learning training, and earn token rewards for their computational contributions.
+This component includes built-in support for Docker containers, shell commands, Large Language Model inference via Ollama, and federated learning with comprehensive data partitioning strategies.

 ## 🚀 Features